-They don’t make activities much easier than this (and I should know… I love a good simple activity!).
-But this Halloween Parade is one of the easiest.
+They don’t make activities much easier the Halloween toy parade (and I should know… I love a good simple activity!).
+But this is one of the easiest.

 At the end of the day, we don’t need to spend hours making elaborate activities for our kids when easy and simple activities are just as much fun (and often are a bigger hit!).